We recently received this update from Sister Sherly in India:

 - Psychological problems : Fear , stress , depression , confusion, mentally disturbed , isolated ,shock of knowing what to do, anxiety ,hope is lost , negative vibration all around are some of the issues at present

 Love, beyond all human-made boundaries and restrictions, is our motto now at this time of need.
 So some of us we pledge in to action to help those in need to build bridges among the fractured communities through dialogue and sharing and giving them awareness.
-Providing them food items and safety measures materials and counselling over phone.
+Providing them food items and safety measures materials and counseling over phone.

 If you would like to donate to our COVID-19 efforts, please click here.